-Before becoming a counsellor, I worked in journalism and documentary film making, based for ten years in Latin America.
+Before becoming a counsellor, I had a career in journalism and documentary film making, spending ten years living and working in some of the most troubled areas of Latin America.

-On my return to the UK, I became involved with Parent Network, an organisation which was dedicated to improving relationships between parents and children.
+Returning to the UK as a single parent, I became involved with Parent Network, an organisation which was dedicated to improving relationships between parents and children.
 I learned principles of communication, such as listening with respect and empathy, and assertiveness without aggression.
 I saw my relationships with others improve as a result.

 I established my private practice, One to One Counselling, in 2001.
-Since then many individuals and couples have come for psychotherapy/counselling about a broad range of issues, all those listed on my home page and more.
+Since then I have worked with many individuals and couples as their counsellor/psychotherapist, helping with a broad range of issues.

 If this has interested you, you can find out more here.